shmuhammad2004/pdsnd_github/README.md

 ### Credits

-My primary point of contact in the data analysis is [Tidyverse website](https://www.tidyverse.org) and [R4DS communty](https://www.rfordatasci.com).
+My primary point of contact in the data analysis is Stackoverflow